ogazitt/policy-peoplefinder-rbac/README.md

-# policy-peoplefinder
+# policy-peoplefinder-rbac

-This repository houses the Aserto policy for the PeopleFinder sample.
+This repository houses an RBAC-style Aserto policy for the PeopleFinder sample.

 ## Directory structure